wikimedia/operations-software-conftool/conftool/extensions/reqconfig/README.md

 * A netmapper file containing all the `ipblock` entries defined under the *cloud* scope
 * A vcl list of ACLs, one for each `ipblock` entry under the *abuse* scope
+* Possibly more netmapper files for things like crawlers.

 For more information about the object model, see the section below.
 ### requestctl get